-These accounts have been prepared for the period commencing 8th.
-August 2017 and ending 31 March 2018 under the historical cost convention modified to account for the revaluation of property, plant and equipment and intangible assets.
-This is the period from the creation of the Commission to the end of the financial year.
+These accounts have been prepared for the year commencing 01 April 2018 and ending 31 March 2019 under the historical cost convention modified to account for the revaluation of property, plant and equipment and intangible assets.
+The comparatives stated reflect the financial position for the 8 months ended 31 March 2018.